solitontech/WebTips_Starter_Repo/README.md

 ### 🔻 CODE ANALYZER NOTES:
 ✔️ The HTML Linter used in the code analyzer pipeline here is the html-eslint plugin.
 There are other options that can be used such as htmlHint. \
 ✔️ The coding standard specified in the pipeline for Es Linting is "Standard".
 There are other options such as Google and AirBnb. \
 ✔️ The JS files variable and function names should follow Camel Casing for the pipeline to pass.
+The js files should also be properly documented through jsdocs comments.